yym68686/uni-api/README.md

     preferences:
       SCHEDULING_ALGORITHM: weighted_round_robin # Only when SCHEDULING_ALGORITHM is weighted_round_robin and the above channel has weights, it will request according to the weighted order.
 Use weighted polling load balancing, request the channel of the model with a request according to the weight order.
 When SCHEDULING_ALGORITHM is lottery, use lottery polling load balancing, request the channel of the model with a request according to the weight randomly.
 Channels without weights automatically fall back to round_robin polling load balancing.
       AUTO_RETRY: true
+      credits: 10 # Supports setting balance, the number set here represents that the API Key can use 10 dollars, optional.
+The default is unlimited balance, when set to 0, the key cannot be used.
+When the user has used up the balance, subsequent requests will be blocked.
+      created_at: 2024-01-01T00:00:00+08:00 # When the balance is set, created_at must be set, indicating that the usage cost starts from the time set in created_at.
+Optional.
+The default is 30 days before the current time.

 preferences: # Global configuration
   model_timeout: # Model timeout, in seconds, default 100 seconds, optional